sphinx-doc/sphinx/doc/usage/advanced/intl.rst

    :Project ID: ``sphinx-document-test_1_0``
    :Project URL: ``https://www.transifex.com/projects/p/sphinx-document-test_1_0/``

 #.
-Create a API token to be used in the command-line.
+Create an API token to be used in the command-line.

    Go to your `Transifex API token`_ page and generate a token.
    Copy the generated token now, as you will not be able to see it again later.